 All laboratories (regardless of their location) that test Los Angeles County residents must register with the California Department of Public health (CDPH).

 Molecular Tests (also known as reverse-transcriptase polymerase chain reaction [PCR] tests or nucleic acid amplification tests [NAATs]) detect the presence of viral RNA.
-The test is typically performed on nasopharyngeal swabs, but can also be performed on other respiratory tract specimens (e.g., oropharyngeal swabs, lower respiratory tract samples).
-A positive molecular test for SARS-CoV-2 generally confirms the diagnosis of COVID-19.
-However, false-negative tests from upper respiratory specimens have been well documented.
+These tests are the recommended method for diagnosing current infection.
+The test is typically performed on nasopharyngeal swabs but can also be performed on other respiratory tract specimens (e.g., oropharyngeal swabs, nasal swabs, lower respiratory tract samples).
+A positive molecular test for SARS-CoV-2 generally confirms the diagnosis of COVID-19; however, tests may remain positive long after a patient is no longer infectious due to prolonged detection of RNA.
+False-negative tests have been well documented (see Variation in False-Negative Rate of RT-PCR–Based SARS-CoV-2 Tests by Time Since Exposure).
 Molecular test diagnostic accuracy is dependent on adequate specimen collection, clinical probability of disease, and the specific test characteristics.
-See Diagnostic Testing for SARS-CoV-2 for more information.

-The following are settings where serology tests for SARS CoV-2 should not be used:
+When SARS-CoV-2 serology tests should not be used:

-Rationale includes, ensuring optimal care options for all hospitalized patients, lessening the risk of nosocomial infections, and detecting and preventing outbreaks in in acute- and subacute-care health facilities and non-healthcare congregate living settings.Testing is Encouraged
+Rationale includes, ensuring optimal care options for all hospitalized patients, lessening the risk of nosocomial infections, and detecting and controlling outbreaks in acute- and subacute-care health facilities and high-risk congregate living settings.Testing is Strongly Encouraged

-Rationale includes, ensuring that those who are at highest risk of complications are rapidly identified and appropriately triaged.Consider Testing
+Rationale includes, ensuring that those who are at highest risk of complications are rapidly identified.Recommend Testing assuming sufficient resources